 - After that, go to the Data Tab ➜ Data Tools ➜ Data Validation ➜ Data Validation.

 - In the data validation window, go to the Input Message tab.

-- Enter title, message and make sure to tick mark “Show input message when the cell is selected”.
+- Enter the title, and message, and make sure to tick mark “Show input message when the cell is selected”.

 - In the end, click OK.

-Once the message is showed you can drag and drop it to change its position.
+Once the message is shown you can drag and drop it to change its position.

-But I have figured out that there are 5 ways to do it and easiest from all of them is a keyboard shortcut.
+Unlike Word, in Excel, there is no option on the ribbon to apply strikethrough.
+But I have figured out that there are 5 ways to do it and the easiest of all of them is a keyboard shortcut.

 ⌘ + ⇧ + X

-Quick Note: You can use the same shortcuts keys if you need to do this for partial text in a cell.
+Quick Note: You can use the same shortcut keys if you need to do this for partial text.

-To create a bar-code in Excel all you need to do it install this bar-code font from ID-AUTOMATIC.
+It is one of those secret tips that most Excel users are unaware of.
+To create a bar-code in Excel all you need to do is install this bar-code font from ID-AUTOMATIC.

 16. Month Name

-- First of all, select the cell with a date and open formatting options (use Ctrl + 1).
+- First, select the cell with a date and open formatting options (use Ctrl + 1).

 - Select the “Custom” option and add “MMM” or “MMMMMM” for the month or “YYYY” for the year format.